Vinit1204/book-review-listing-master/README.md

 This is a server side application for Book Listing developed in springboot.

+Command to start application (mvn spring-boot:run) Prerequisite (Maven installed on your machine)

 once you start the application it runs on default port : 8080

 Different apis